AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: AI Model for Turbulence--Background Separation

 with random phases $(\phi_1,\phi_2)$ and randomized spatial frequencies $(k_x,k_y)$ sampled uniformly in the range corresponding to $1$--$3$ cycles across the $224\times224$ domain.
 The amplitude $A$ is randomly sampled in the range $[0.3,\,0.8]$ per sample.
 This construction follows the implementation in our dataset generator.
 Turbulent fields are generated as isotropic random-phase realizations with a Kolmogorov-like power spectrum,

 implemented by assigning Fourier amplitudes $|\hat{I}(\mathbf{k})|\propto k^{-5/6}$ above a prescribed injection wavenumber and then transforming back to real space.
-The injection scale is fixed to $\ell_{\rm inj} = L/8$ (i.e., an injection scale ratio of $1/8$), and the turbulence RMS is randomized in the range $[0.05,\,0.25]$ per sample.
+The injection scale is fixed to $\ell_{\rm inj} = L/8$ (i.e., an injection scale ratio of $1/8$), and the root-mean-square (RMS) amplitude of the turbulent field is randomized in the range $[0.05,\,0.25]$ for each sample.
+This randomization introduces variations in the overall turbulent energy across the training dataset, exposing the model to a range of fluctuation amplitudes and reducing sensitivity to a specific energy normalization.

 The turbulence--background separation problem is formulated as an image-to-image regression task.
 The network input consists of a two-dimensional scalar field $O(x,y)$ that contains both a coherent large-scale background component and small-scale turbulent fluctuations.
 The target output is the turbulent component $I(x,y)$ alone.
 Since the data are intrinsically single-channel scalar fields, both the input and the target are represented as tensors of shape $(1,224,224)$.